 At the beginning of the year, Shake Shack wanted to drive company growth.
 When the pandemic hit, that forced them to pivot.
 In the Quick Service Restaurant (QSR) space, sales switched to digital overnight, and the right customer experience became a matter of survival for brands.

-The company re-prioritized safety for their consumers and shifted to a more product-focused mentality.
+With the help of Acquia and Bounteous, the company re-prioritized safety for their consumers and shifted to a more product-focused mentality.
 That means curbside pickup, walk-up windows and increased communication.
 With the right technology in place and a major push for cross-team collaboration, Shake Shack was able to go live with curbside in about seven weeks.
 An effort of this scale requires not only efficiency but a united purpose across the entire organization.

 Mars: Making Social Distancing a Little Sweeter